 In legal shops, MMJ strains have the same names as “pot” does on the street.
 They can sometimes be informative if you know your ganja well, but if you’re just learning about marijuana they can range from exotic to bizarre.
 What are you to make of apothecary jars labelled Super Lemon Haze, Querkle, OG Skywalker Kush or even “classics” like Acapulco Gold and Thai Stick?

 These are questions much more easily answered with apps currently available.
-Two of the best are Budtender and Marijuana Strain and Dispensary Reviews, both powered by Leafly.
+Maybe the best one is Marijuana Strain and Dispensary Reviews, powered by Leafly.
 Leafly.com doesn’t offer a lot of opinion, just lists strains by type (Indica, Sativa or Hybrid) and shows the top five reported medical uses, positive and negative effects, and an overall score.
 These apps go a step further by offering images, reviews, and the ability to add your own strains.
 The latter even comes with a dispensary guide.
 Both are solid where it counts – in matching strain names (over 10,000) with basic information so you don’t unwittingly get something stimulating when calm is what’s needed, or get too “stoned” to function comfortably.
-Frweed Pro is also a good beginner’s companion.
+Frweed + is also a good beginner’s companion.

 Let you senses be your guide